Rochester Nursing Home Negligence Law Firm, Representing Victims of Abuse, Neglect, Negligence and Wrongful Death

 - Pain and suffering endured by your deceased loved one

 - Nine percent interest on the foregoing amounts, starting with the date of death

-Other possible damages such as lost wages, lost household services, and lost parenting services normally do not apply to nursing home residents.
+Other possible damages such as lost wages, lost household services and lost parenting services normally do not apply to nurse home residents.
 Unfortunately, family members cannot recover for their own grief and mental anguish.